-Northern Europe’s best-preserved Neolithic villageThe Neolithic village of Skara Brae was discovered in the winter of 1850.
+Western Europe’s best-preserved Neolithic villageThe Neolithic village of Skara Brae was discovered in the winter of 1850.
 Wild storms ripped the grass from a high dune known as Skara Brae, beside the Bay of Skaill, and exposed an immense midden (refuse heap) and the ruins of ancient stone buildings.
-The discovery proved to be the best-preserved Neolithic village in northern Europe.
-And so it remains today.
+The discovery proved to be the best-preserved Neolithic village in western Europe.

 The housesAll the houses are well-built of closely-fitting flat stone slabs.
-They were set into large mounds of midden (household refuse) and linked by covered passages.
+They were set into large mounds of midden (household refuse) and linked by covered passageways.
 Each house comprised a single room with a floor space of roughly 40sq m.
-The ‘fitted’ stone furniture within each room comprised a dresser, where prized objects were probably stored and displayed, two box-beds, a hearth centrally placed and small tanks set into the floor, perhaps for preparing fish bait.
+The ‘fitted’ stone furniture within each room comprised a ‘dresser’, where prized objects may have been stored and displayed, two box-beds, a hearth centrally placed and small tanks set into the floor, perhaps for preparing fish bait.

-The artefactsA rich array of artefacts and ecofacts has been discovered during the various archaeological excavations.
-They include gaming dice, hand tools, pottery and jewellery (necklaces, beads, pendants and pins).
+The artefactsA rich array of artefacts and natural remains has been discovered during the various archaeological excavations.
+They include gaming dice, tools, pottery and jewellery (necklaces, beads, pendants and pins).
 Most remarkable are the richly carved stone objects, perhaps used in religious rituals.
-The villagers were farmers, hunters and fishermen, capable of producing items of beauty and sophistication with rudimentary technology.
-No weapons have been found and the settlement was not in a readily defended location, suggesting a peaceful life.